RonaldPineda1/ronald-agentic-ai-solutions/solutions/week1_prompt_engineering/PROMPT_PLAYBOOK.md

 ## Reflection (End of Week)
 Answer briefly:
 1. Which two prompt patterns yielded the largest delta between models?
+- I notice the Chain of thought was more simple and precise.
 2. Which failure mode was most frequent?
 Root cause?
+- First test notice some persona-loss.
+On second test extra info fixed it.
 3. Default model choice for: explanation / reasoning / structure.
+-
 4. Open questions heading into Week 2.
 *   **Ambiguity:**
     *   Avoid vague or open-ended questions.
 Be as specific as possible.